 Frustrated, you convince yourself that one cool dress is not worth the hassle.
 And just like that, you click out of that store and resume scrolling on social media.
 Session recordings and heat mapping repeatedly show that people lose patience if they go through a lengthy checkout process.

-If there’s one change you want to bring to your online store, simplify the complicated checkout process by reducing the fields required to fill.
-Of course, test it multiple times before applying but remember that more customers are likely to go away if this process is too complicated.
+If there’s one change you want to bring to your online store, simplify the complicated checkout process by reducing the fillable fields and consider an A/B test to refine it further.
+Of course, b b testing multiple times before applying but remember that more customers are likely to go away if this process is too complicated.

-And a busy and confusing checkout process is almost always known to dissuade customers from proceeding further.
-Prevent this by introducing fewer buttons- “View Cart” and “Checkout” buttons should be enough for most product pages.
+A busy and confusing checkout process almost always dissuades customers from proceeding further.
+Prevent this with a simplified checkout form by introducing fewer buttons- “View Cart” and “Checkout” buttons should be enough for most product pages.

 4. Don’t Complicate The eCommerce Webpage Design And Layout

-Let’s put it this way; easy navigation allows you to increase sales.
-Customer needs to know what they are looking for as quickly as possible.
-If potential customers do not understand your webpage design and layout, they will not think twice before moving to a competitor’s page.
+Let’s put it this way: easy navigation allows you to increase sales.
+Customers need to know what they are looking for as quickly as possible.
+Potential customers who do not understand your web page design and layout will not think twice before moving to a competitor’s page.

 This is why you must spend time carefully building each aspect of the website design.
-Also, work on the layout to get the edge in this winner takes all competition.
+Also, work on the layout to get the edge in this winner-takes-all competition.
 Those new to eCommerce may want to stand out with unique layouts and innovative designs.
-We respect the thought behind it.
-But the layout is not where you should try out intricate new formats.
+We respect the thought behind them, but the layout is not where you should try out intricate new formats.

 Leading companies also include recommendations based on the products viewed to increase visibility for other products.